 |For each game

-Sum up the counts per game into a total unique user count per AuthorizationStatus.
+Sum up the counts per game into a totally unique user count per AuthorizationStatus.

 |Opt-in Rate formula||authorized users / (authorized users + denied users)|